DRC Frequently Asked Questions

 Where can I find resources for the NSCH? [return to top]

-Detailed information about the NSCH - including Fast Facts, the Survey Sampling and Administration Diagrams, Guide to Topics and Questions and SAS and SPSS Codebooks - are available on the DRC website.
+Detailed information about the NSCH - including Fast Facts, Survey Sampling and Administration Diagrams, Guides to Topics and Questions, and SPSS, SAS, and Stata Codebooks - are available on the DRC website.

 The NSCH public use data file, along with the FAQs, Methodology Report, and other relevant background information and documentation, are located on the HRSA MCHB website and the U.S. Census Bureau website.